Lincoln Park Zoo: Kovler Seal Pool

-One of the zoo's most popular exhibits since its first iteration in 1879, the Kovler Seal Pool is one of oldest and most popular exhibits at Lincoln Park Zoo, and remains a favorite among zoo guests.
-The exhibit was renovated most recently in May 1999 in hopes of creating a habitat that most resembles their natural environment in the wild.
-There are three main viewing areas - from behind a fence in front of the tank on the main zoo path, an amphitheater-style seating area above the tank on the opposite end, and an underwater viewing gallery where visitors can watch the seals glide through the water.
-Signage around the exhibit teaches guests how to tell seals and sea lions apart.
+One of the zoo's most popular exhibits since its first iteration in 1879, the Kovler Seal Pool is one of oldest exhibits at Lincoln Park Zoo.
+It was renovated most recently in May 1999 in hopes of creating a habitat that most resembles their natural environment in the wild.

+There are three main viewing areas—from behind a fence in front of the tank on the main zoo path, an amphitheater-style seating area above the tank on the opposite end, and an underwater viewing gallery where visitors can watch the seals glide through the water.
 The zoo's pinnipeds are trained voluntarily twice a day, and given fish treats as rewards.
 Though multiple species of seal and sea lion have lived in the pool together in the past, since May 2013 it has been home only to gray and harbor seals.